Blog

 After taking a VO2 max test with Mia Health, you will get both the correct fitness age and AQ score in the Mia Health app.

-Request for a fitness test
+Request a fitness test

 Fill in the form below and you'll hear from us within a couple of days.
 The price of a test depends on the price of our test suppliers, but will typically be around NOK 1,000.